-This begs the question, which systematic approach should we use?
-The two systematic methods adopted by most practitioners for first language learners are the Analytical Phonics approach or the Synthetic Phonics approach.
+This leads to the question: which systematic approach should be used?
+The two methods adopted by most practitioners for first language learners are the Synthetic Phonics approach and the Analytical Phonics approach.

-Synthetic Phonics teaches children the sounds of the English language and then teaches them to develop the skills needed to decode and encode, read and write words.
-Whereas in Analytical Phonics, children learn to recognise words by sight, in a method similar to rote learning.
+Synthetic Phonics teaches children the sounds of the English language and then helps them develop the skills needed to decode, encode, read and write words.
+In Analytical Phonics, children learn to recognise words by sight, in a method similar to rote-learning.

-The Analytical Phonics approach is often referred to as the Whole Word approach, which relies upon children learning to recognise words instantaneously, without requiring to ‘sound them out’ or decode them (Gunning, 2000).
-This is often referred to as “sight reading” or rote learning words from flash cards.
+The Analytical Phonics approach is often referred to as a ‘whole word’ approach.
+It relies upon children learning to recognise words instantaneously, without requiring them to ‘sound them out’ or decode them (Gunning, 2000).
+This approach is often referred to as ‘sight reading’ and involves rote-learning words from flashcards.

-Possibly the most crucial argument against Analytical Phonics as the primary means of literacy instruction is discussed by Oakhill and Garnham (1988) who address the fact that if readers cannot decode, they will have no phonemic awareness, without which they could not read an unknown word that they came across independently.
-Given that it is even more likely that a second language learner will come across unknown words, it renders this approach invalid.
+Possibly the most critical argument against Analytical Phonics as a primary means of literacy instruction is propounded by Oakhill and Garnham (1988).
+They state that if readers cannot decode, they will have no phonemic awareness, and without this, will not be able to read an unknown word that they come across independently.
+It is, of course, highly likely that a second language learner will come across many unknown words.

-After having discounted Analytical Phonics as a possible primary approach to reading instruction for second language learners, we are left with Synthetic Phonics.
-This is a method of teaching reading and spelling through decoding and encoding with a systematic approach.
-It relies upon teaching the individual sounds of the 44 phonemes in the English language sequentially and the letters that correspond to them (Ehri et al., 2001).
-Once learners know some sounds, they can use this knowledge to read words via decoding, or write words via encoding, as they can build up and break words down.
+Synthetic Phonics is a method of teaching reading and spelling through decoding and encoding, following a systematic approach.
+It relies upon teaching the individual sounds of the 44 phonemes in the English language sequentially, along with the letters that correspond to them (Ehri et al, 2001).
+Once learners know some sounds, they can use their knowledge to read words via decoding, or write words via encoding, as they build up and break down words.

-To conclude, from this research, it is suggested that Synthetic Phonics should be the primary method of reading instruction for all learners, being supplemented by Analytical techniques when faced with non-decodable words.
-However, given the noticeable absence of literature, research and studies addressing the merit of teaching Synthetic Phonics to children who are second language learners (Birch, 2002; Nuttall, 1996), in the next edition we will focus on a study that will determine how effective Synthetic Phonics can be for second language learners and how best to approach it.
+It is suggested that Synthetic Phonics should be the primary method of reading instruction for all learners, being supplemented by Analytical techniques when faced with non-decodable words.
+Given the noticeable absence of literature, research and studies addressing the merits of teaching Synthetic Phonics to children who are second language learners (Birch, 2002; Nuttall, 1996), in the next edition we will focus on a study that aims to determine just how effective this approach is for second language learners, with some suggestions as to how best to implement it.

 This research was undertaken as part of a Masters in Education and Professional Practice at Glasgow University.
 Colette is currently working at an international school in Qatar.

-Johnston, R.S., and Watson, J.E.
-(2005) A Seven Year Study of the Effects of Synthetic Phonics Teaching on reading and Spelling Attainment.
+Johnston, R.S., Watson, J.E.
+(2005).
+A seven year study of the effects of synthetic phonics teaching on reading and spelling attainment.